huggingface/datasets/datasets/cmu_mocap/README.md

 ### Dataset Summary

-The CMU Graphics Lab Motion Capture Database is a dataset containing motion capture recordings of people performing different actions such as walking, jumping, dancing etc. The actions have been performed by over 140 subjects.
-There are a total of 2605 trials in 6 categories and 23 subcategories.
+The CMU Graphics Lab Motion Capture Database is a dataset containing motion capture recordings of people performing different actions such as walking, jumping, dancing etc. The actions have been performed by over 110 subjects.
+There are a total of over 2500 trials in 6 categories and 23 subcategories.

 ### Supported Tasks and Leaderboards